Audio system measurements: Unquantifiable?

 Many audio components are tested for performance using objective and quantifiable measurements, e.g., THD, dynamic range and frequency response.
 Some take the view that objective measurements are useful and often relate well to subjective performance, i.e., the sound quality as experienced by the listener.
 Floyd Toole has extensively evaluated loudspeakers in acoustical engineering research.
 In a peer reviewed scientific journal, Toole has presented findings that subjects have a range of abilities to distinguish good loudspeakers from bad, and that blind listening tests are more reliable than sighted tests.
 He found that subjects can more accurately perceive differences in speaker quality during monaural playback though a single loudspeaker, whereas subjective perception of stereophonic sound is more influenced by room effects.
 One of Toole's papers showed that objective measurements of loudspeaker performance match subjective evaluations in listening tests.

 Some argue that because human hearing and perception are not fully understood, listener experience should be valued above everything else.
-This is often encountered in the high-end home audio world.
+This is often encountered in the world of home audio publications.
 The usefulness of blind listening tests and common objective performance measurements, e.g., THD, are questioned.
 For instance, crossover distortion at a given THD is much more audible than clipping distortion at the same THD, since the harmonics produced are at higher frequencies.
 This does not imply that the defect is somehow unquantifiable or unmeasurable; just that a single THD number is inadequate to specify it and must be interpreted with care.
 Taking THD measurements at different output levels would expose whether the distortion is clipping (which increases with level) or crossover (which decreases with level).

 Whichever the view, some measurements have been historically favoured.
 For example, THD is an average of a number of harmonics equally weighted, even though research identifies that lower order harmonics are harder to hear at the same level, compared with higher-order ones.
 In addition, even-order harmonics are said to be generally harder to hear than odd order.
 A number of formulas that attempt to correlate THD with actual audibility have been published, however, none have gained mainstream use.

 The mass market consumer magazine Stereophile promotes the claim that home audio enthusiasts prefer sighted tests than blind tests.